-There’s no doubt that electronic music is seeping it’s way into the Caribbean.
+There’s no doubt that electronic music is seeping its way into the Caribbean.
 Some of our producers even sample and adapt EDM elements into their beats.
-It’s also quite easy to hear road-mixes and remixes obviously inspired by EDM beats and cultured.
+It’s also quite easy to hear road-mixes and remixes obviously inspired by EDM beats and culture.
 Notable in this realm would be the work of Red Bull Thr3estyle finalist Jus-Jay, arguably pioneering the EDM movement in Barbados.

 Having an entire festival surrounding just house music, whilst not foreign internationally, is a little weird to our little island.
 Even in active EDM circles here, some people expected “heavier” drops, more mainstream DJs or at least less of a chill vibe for the majority of the shows.
 Which I’ll get to in a second.

-Is Vujaday catered (to?) for Barbadians?
+Is Vujaday catered to/for Barbadians?
 Short answer?
 Nes and yo.
 It’s a very difficult question to answer.
 I’m thinking, if you want to go, then it’s there to go to.
 Hundreds of social butterflies and house music enthusiasts flew in from all around the world for the festival.
 That in my opinion was their target market.
 And it worked.
 The only complaint I heard from a non-national was the lack of an MC letting us know who was DJing at any given time.
 Also overpriced drinks, but that’s a staple at any music festival.
-Their enjoyment of the event was visible, not a still foot insight for hours on end.
+Their enjoyment of the event was visible; there was not a still foot in sight for hours on end.

 All in all, there’s nothing much I can say about one day that differs from the other.
 The decor was superb, the sound was top notch, the people were super chill and friendly [and high] and the DJs were just perfect at what they do [also high].
 I got bit by a centipede, which is more a St. Joseph complaint than a complaint.
 But I truly did enjoy myself each day.